UFC 306: Riyadh Season Noche UFC: Predictions & Analysis

 A few statistical edges stand out.
 Ribovics throws significantly more leather — a 0.7 sig. strike per minute gap.
 Ribovics is far more active with takedowns, averaging 1.0 more per 15 minutes.
 Zellhuber has tighter striking defense, making opponents miss more often.

 The Pick: Daniel Zellhuber over Esteban Ribovics.
-The model gives Zellhuber a slight nod at 61% — this could easily go either way.
+The model gives Zellhuber a slight nod at 63% — this could easily go either way.
+The market and our model are aligned — the line looks fair.

 Ronaldo Rodriguez